 Our team brings decades of experience supporting schools and districts, developing leaders and teachers, building technological solutions and tools, and building strategic partnerships with agencies, foundations, business leaders, and associations.

 Ashley received her undergraduate degree in history from The University of Texas at Austin, where she participated in UTeach, a secondary teacher preparation program.
 In 2012, she began working for UT Austin in the Office of Accounting, specifically on University and State travel procedures and compliance.
-She currently serves as the administrative associate for IPSI’s College Access division as a part of the Texas GEAR UP state grant.
+She currently serves as the project specialist for IPSI’s College Access division as a part of the Texas GEAR UP State Grant.
 In her position, she assists the program staff in daily business operations and the planning of their annual conference.

 Bertha D. Rodríguez brings experience as a public school bilingual/ESL teacher, an elementary campus administrator, and an instructor at The University of Texas at El Paso and El Paso Community College.
 She obtained both her master’s degree in curriculum and instruction and her mid-management certification from The University of Texas at El Paso.
 As a senior field analyst for the Texas Literacy Initiative, she delivers and supports professional development, as well as works collaboratively with school and district leadership teams and instructional coaches to support literacy across all grade levels.

 Bomin Kim serves as a data specialist for IPSI’s College Access division as a part of the Texas GEAR UP State Grant.
 To pursue her aspirations, she studied at The University of Texas at Austin and received a master’s degree in educational psychology.
 Prior to coming to the United States and Austin, she worked at investment firms in Seoul, Korea, as an investment consultant and marketing specialist.
 She also holds a master’s in international economics and a bachelor’s in science education, both from Ewha Womans University.